sgorinsky/sgorinsky/README.md

 - 👋 Hi, I’m @sgorinsky
 - 👀 I’m interested in building applications
-- 🌱 I’m currently a data science student...
+- 🌱 Currently a data science student
-- 💞️ Happy to collaborate on a project
+- 💞️ Happy to collaborate on any sort of project
 - 📫 To get in touch, please email

 <!---